 (b) as soon as practicable forward a settlement statement to the person by whom he was appointed to arrange a settlement and shall forward amended settlement statements from time to time as may be necessary.

+(2) Without limiting the generality of subrule (1), a licensee must, as soon as practicable after receiving instructions to act for a person in arranging a settlement and before settlement takes place, make all reasonable efforts to verify —

+(a) the identity of each person who claims to be, or to act for, a person disposing of real estate in the real estate transaction being completed at the settlement; and

+(b) each person’s authority to dispose of the real estate, or to act for the person disposing of it, as the case requires.

+[Rule 10 amended in Gazette 21 Oct 2011 p.
+4449-50.]

 11. Recommending legal advice

 Whenever it is necessary or prudent to do so, a licensee shall recommend to his client that the client seek the advice of a solicitor in respect of the transaction or any aspect thereof.